xiahualiu/docker-web/blog/content/sort-revisited.md

 Heap sort is a little different, as it is very efficient for getting min or max one by one.
 It is used a lot to implement things like `priority_queue` data structure.

-Compared with merge sort and quick sort, it has several advantages:
+Compared to merge sort and quick sort, it has several advantages:

 * Heap sort requires no extra space, which makes it suitable for large data structure.
 * The heap data structure is good for inserting new value in the runtime, as well as popping the min/max value.